AndreSepulveda/users-api/README.md

 This is a simple implementation to manage users for a web application using FastAPI.

+I've seem PyCharm's FastAPI tutorial and I'm trying to implement something similar by heart, so many things you see here are actually going to be pretty much the same.

 ### Software Installation

 - [x] [Docker](https://www.docker.com/) - Docker helps developers bring their ideas to life by conquering the complexity of app development.